NBC National IDsThis is a featured page

 NBC logo in 1982

-Logo: On a plane consist of tile of peacocks with 11 feathers, the text "NBC" rotating and flies out, followed by the text "JUST WATCH US NOW" .
-Then the camera pans to the small peacock with the N, made by blue lines. and then the peacock with N zooms in.
+Logo: On a plane consisting of tiles of peacocks with 11 feathers, the text "NBC" rotates and flies out, followed by the text "JUST WATCH US NOW" .
+Then the camera pans to the small peacock with the "N", made by blue lines.
+Then, the peacock with the "N" zooms in.

 FX/SFX: The flying of the text, the zooming.

-Music/Sounds: The shortened version of the last part of the jingle "We're NBC, Just Watch Us Now" An announcer said, "This is NBC, the network that swept in Emmys."
-Then followed by singers says "We're NBC, Just Watch Us NOW!"
+Music/Sounds: The shortened version of the last part of the jingle "We're NBC, Just Watch Us Now".
+Sometimes, an announcer (Danny Dark) says, "This is NBC, the network that swept in Emmys.", followed by a chorus singing "We're NBC, Just Watch Us NOW!"

 5th Logo